RePAIRProject/RL_puzzle_solver/README.md

 ```

 # 6) Acknowledgements

+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 964854.

 We use part of other open source software/tools:
 - [PuzzleSolving-tool](https://github.com/xmlyqing00/PuzzleSolving-tool) from [Yongqing Liang ](https://github.com/xmlyqing00) // We used a modified version included in this repo under `puzzle_utils/puzzle_gen` from [our fork of their framework](https://github.com/RePAIRProject/2DPuzzleSolving-tool)
 - We recommend using [DeepLSD](https://github.com/cvg/DeepLSD) from [Computer Vision and Geometry Lab, ETH Zurich](https://github.com/cvg) for detecting lines on real images.